 Mean estimates of cumulative infections (upper-pane), cumulative mortality (middle-pane), and the number presently infectious (lower-pane) are shown below.
 The number infectious also represents the beds needed should all persons seek medical attention upon becoming symptomatic.
 The shaded region around the forecasts shows the interquartile range.
 A forecast horizon of 6 weeks is displayed.
 Hover on a data point to look at values.
 Use the Fit Cutoff slider at the top right to base estimates on a different observation cutoff date and Country selection box to see estimates for a different country.
 Use the Intervention selection box to see the forecasts under different scenarios.

-Update 10/15/2014: For Guinea, the most recent WHO Situation Report includes a sizable adjustment to the number of cases for the week ending 10/5/2014 - about 30 more than reported for that same week in the previous Situation Report.
-This adjustment, coupled with still more cases reported for the week ending 10/12/2014, has produced new trajectories forecasting more aggressive growth in Guinea over the coming weeks.
-In Liberia, observations continue to fall between the no change and improved scenario forecasts, but are closer to past improved scenario predictions.
-Whether under-reporting is partly responsible for the apparent slowed growth in Liberia remains unclear.
-In Sierra Leone, the outbreak continues to grow; the no change scenario forecasts continue to best match observed outcomes.
+Update 10/22/2014: For Guinea, the most recent WHO Situation Report indicates between 68 and ~160 new cases for the week ending 10/19/2014.
+For now, we have used the low estimate - the increase in cumulative cases - and this has produced a lower trajectory prediction.
+This change highlights the uncertainty and continuing sensitivity of the predictions to observational vagaries.
+For Liberia, observations continue to fall between the no change and improved scenario forecasts, but are closer to past improved scenario predictions.
+For Sierra Leone, the outbreak continues to grow; the no change scenario forecasts continue to best match observed outcomes.

 Last updated on October 22, 2014 using data reported through October 19, 2014 (Liberia: October 18).